Local SEO for Contractors That Gets Leads

 Reviews Can Make or Break Your Online Reputation

-For contractors, reviews are one of the strongest trust signals online.
+For contractors, reviews are one of the strongest trust signals you have online.

-Most homeowners compare reviews before choosing a contractor, especially for large remodeling or construction projects.
-A business with strong reviews instantly feels safer and more reliable.
+Most homeowners compare reviews before choosing a contractor, especially for a large remodeling or construction project.
+A business with strong reviews immediately feels safer and more dependable.

-Instead of waiting for reviews to happen naturally, make it part of your process.
-After successfully completing a project, politely ask the homeowner to share feedback about their experience.
+Instead of waiting for reviews to happen on their own, build the habit into your process.
+Once a project wraps up successfully, ask the homeowner directly to share feedback on their experience.

-Even a short review mentioning your service and location can make a difference.
+Even a short review that mentions your service and location can make a real difference.

-Responding to reviews also matters.
-Thanking customers professionally shows potential clients that you value communication and customer satisfaction.
+Responding to reviews matters too.
+A genuine thank you shows potential clients that you value communication and actually care about customer satisfaction.

 Mobile Experience Matters More Than Ever